datacarpentry/spreadsheets-socialsci/episodes/02-common-mistakes.md

 ## <a name="units"></a> Placing comments or units in cells

-**Example**: Your data was collected, in part, by a summer student who you later found out was mis-identifying some of your species, some of the time.
-You want a way to note these data are suspect.
+**Example**: Some of your informants only irrigate their plots at certain times of the year.
+You've added this information as notes directly into the cell with the data.

 **Solution**: Most analysis software can't see Excel or LibreOffice comments, and would be confused by comments placed within your data cells.
 As described above for formatting, create another field if you need to add notes to cells.
 Similarly, don’t include units in